Table of Contents Show

 What is the best AutoCAD course for architecture students?

 For architecture students, Isabel Martinez’s Introduction to Architectural Drawing in AutoCAD is usually the best starting point.
-It is taught by a practicing architect, the deliverable is a complete drawing set with plans, sections, and elevations, and the workflow matches what most architecture schools expect in studio submissions.
+It is taught by a practicing architect, the deliverable is a full drawing set with plans, sections, and elevations, and the workflow matches what most schools expect in studio submissions.

 How long does it take to learn AutoCAD for architecture?

 Most students reach a working level, drafting clean plans, sections, and elevations, in 30 to 50 hours of focused practice.
-A structured Domestika course covers the fundamentals in roughly 3 to 6 hours of video, and the rest of the time is spent applying those skills to your own projects.
+A structured Domestika course covers the fundamentals in roughly 3 to 6 hours of video, and the rest of the time goes into applying those skills to your own projects.
 Plan on 2 to 3 weeks of consistent daily practice rather than one long weekend.

 Can I learn AutoCAD without an architecture degree?